zengzhi2015/Udacity-MLND/Capstone/Report.md

 Non-trainable params: 0
 ```

 The code for model training is contained in section 1.4.2 in the [IPython notebook file](./program/Training.ipynb).
-The training history on the training dataset is shown in the following.
+The training history on the training dataset is shown in Figure 15.
 One could observe from the result that the final validation accuracy is only slightly above 90% with large overfitting.

-![alt text][image15]

-Figure 15.
-The training history of the region proposal network.
+![The training history of the region proposal network.][image15]

 To alleviate overfitting, we also train this model on the extra dataset.
 The following result indicates a little improvement on the validation accuracy.
-One can see that the region proposal accuracy is much lower than the classification accuracy.
+One can see from Figure 16 that the region proposal accuracy is much lower than the classification accuracy.
 This is why we need the regression network to find tune the result of the region proposal network.

-![alt text][image16]

-Figure 16.
-The training history of the region proposal network.
+![The training history of the region proposal network.][image16]

 #### 3.2.4 Merge together

 Note that the input shape of all these three networks has 96x192 pixels.
 However, the picture on which we should perform number recognition has a size of 32x32.
 Hence, to locate each digit, one has to use the sliding window method.
 However, as mentioned above, the sliding window method is very slow.
 So, we have replaced all densely connected layers with 1x1 convolution neural networks.
 Further, we have to modify the input shape of the neural network.
 The map obtained by this modified network is identical to that obtained by the sliding window method.
 But the proposed method is much faster.

 The structure of the model can be further optimized by using a shared feature extractor.
 How to set up a model with multiple inputs and multiple outputs is well documented in the help section of the Keras web-set.
-Here, we only provide the graph and summary of the finally merged multi-output neural network.
+Here, we only provide the graph (Figure 17) and summary of the finally merged multi-output neural network.
 The code for model construction is contained in section 1.5.1-1.5.5 in the [IPython notebook file](./program/Training.ipynb).

-![alt text][image17]

-Figure 17.
-The architecture of the merged network.
+![The architecture of the merged network.][image17]

 Table IV.
 Summary of the merged network.